-When a Grievant has an alleged grievance, he/she shall first attempt to resolve it by the following preliminary actions:
+When a petitioner has an alleged grievance, he/she shall first attempt to resolve it by the following preliminary actions:

-Confer with the person against whom he/she has the alleged grievance, that person's immediate supervisor, or the local college administration.
-If that proves impossible or unsatisfactory, confer with the Vice President of Student Services or designee.
-The Vice President shall make a written recommendation to the Grievant and Respondent for the disposition of charges within ten (10) school days of the final conference.
+Confer with the person against whom he/she has the alleged grievance and if that proves impossible or unsatisfactory, confer with the Vice President of Student Services or designee.
+The Vice President shall make written recommendation to the Petitioner and Respondent for the disposition of charges within five (10) school days of the final conference.

-If the Grievant feels that the issue has not been resolved by either of the two above actions, he/she may submit to the Vice President of Student Services or designee a signed statement specifying the time, place, and nature of the alleged grievance and a list of witnesses and a summary of the testimony they would give to the Vice President or designee.
-This signed statement must be submitted within ten (10) school days of the final conference.
+If the Petitioner feels that the issue has not been resolved by either of the two above actions, he/she may submit to the Vice President of Student Services or designee a signed statement specifying the time, place, and nature of the alleged grievance and a list of witnesses and a summary of the testimony they would give to the Vice President or designee.
+This signed statement must be submitted within five (10) school days of the final conference.

-If illness or official school business prevents the Vice President of Student Services or designee from receiving the petition during the above time frame, the ten (10) school day period will commence on the Vice President's return to duty.
+If illness or official school business prevents the Vice President of Student Services or designee from receiving the petition during the above time frame, the five (10) school day period will commence on the Vice President's return to duty.